 Follow the instructions.

-Some apps (like the mail apps on some phones) or devices (like the Xbox 360, for example) can't use regular security codes.
-If you see an “incorrect password” error on an app or device after you turn on two-step verification, but you’re sure your password was correct, that’s your sign you'll need an app password for that app or device.
+Some apps (like the mail apps on some phones) or devices (like the Xbox 360) can't use regular security codes.
+If you see an “incorrect password” error on an app or device after you turn on two-step verification, but you’re sure your password was correct, that means you'll need an app password for that app or device.

 Under App passwords, click Create a new app password.
 The new, unique app password will appear on your screen.